What is a Stenographer?

 What Technology Is Used in Modern Court Stenography?

-While steno machines were invented all the way back in 1877, they’ve come a long way since then.
-Cutting-edge steno machines can:
+While the steno machine was invented all the way back in 1877, it’s come a long way since then.
+A stenography machine can:

 • Connect with software that transcribes the phonetic input to words